NotCheery/allstate_1b/README.md

 | **Elastic Net** | $1,243.09|

 **Insight:** All models outperform the baseline mean MAE of 1970.11, with tree-based and deep learning models capturing nonlinear relationships more effectively than linear methods.
 We determined the best performing model, **LightGBM**, by Mean Absolute Error.

+💬 **Discussion & Reflection**

+**What Worked Well:**

+- **Ensemble Methods**: Moving from linear models to tree-based ensembles (LightGBM, XGBoost) was the turning point in our project.
+These models successfully captured the complex, non-linear interactions between anonymized features, driving our MAE down by ~40% compared to the baseline.

+- **Target Transformation**: Applying a log1p transformation to the loss variable was critical.
+Since insurance data is heavily skewed (many small claims, few massive ones), this normalization allowed our models to converge much faster and stabilized the training process.

+**What Didn't Work:**

+- **Linear Ceilings**: Despite rigorous hyperparameter tuning (GridSearchCV) on Ridge and Lasso regression, we hit a "performance glass ceiling" at ~$1,200 - ~$1300 MAE.
+This confirmed that the underlying relationship between claim characteristics and cost is fundamentally non-linear

 ---